MaizNadeem/Web-Technologies/Assignment 4 - JWT Protected Route/README.md

 A token is sent through request headers, preventing XSS and CSRF.
 Validated using this `jwtCheck` middleware, and then the route can be accessed.

-Complete implementation can be found in `Real-Estate-Web/server/services/routes/userRoute.js`
+Complete implementation can be found in `Real Estate/server/services/routes/userRoute.js`

 ```javascript